Can CBD Help with Skin Disorders?

-Skin disorders can profoundly affect how patients see themselves and their future (2).
+Skin disorders can profoundly affect how patients see themselves and their social interactions (2).
 Some patients develop avoidance-coping mechanisms, even when their symptoms are not visible.

 A study also reveals that people who have skin ailments have a more mediocre quality of life and psychosocial functioning compared to those who do not have these conditions.
 (3) They are also more prone to depression, anxiety, and suicidality.